coderodde/dt/README.md

     # The previous spell will create everything needed in '$HOME/.dt/' - directory.
     # Edit the '$HOME/.dt/table' - file by populating tag/path - pairs,
     # and then type something like 'dt YOUR_FAVORITE_TAG'

+    # Last, but not least, reload .bashrc
+    source ~/.bashrc

+    # Enjoy! :3